mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 ### Generics

 Generics is a new feature coming in Go 1.18.
 This is a significant language feature which is yet to be used widely and the patterns around it are unknown.
-Following the Go team's [recommendation](https://groups.google.com/g/golang-dev/c/iuB22_G9Kbo/m/7B1jd1I3BQAJ), it is advised not to use these features in the main server unless we have more experience from the broader community in using them and some clear patterns emerge.
+Following the Go team's [recommendation](https://groups.google.com/g/golang-dev/c/iuB22_G9Kbo/m/7B1jd1I3BQAJ), it's advised not to use these features in the main server unless we have more experience from the broader community in using them and some clear patterns emerge.

 You are welcome to use it in small tools under the Mattermost org, but usage in the main server [repo](https://github.com/mattermost/mattermost-server) is not advised for now.